Herbal medicine

 Location

-I offer home visits in Machynlleth and Pennal, and online appointments to people anywhere in the UK.
+I offer consultations in person at Y Plas, Machynlleth, and online anywhere in the UK.

-For home visits you’ll need a private space for the consultation, where we will not be disturbed and where you feel comfortable to speak aloud and in depth about your health, feelings, life and habits.
+For online appointments you’ll need a private space where you feel comfortable to speak aloud and in depth about your health and wellbeing, life, and history.

 Come as you are

-I support and affirm all bodies, including queer, trans, black/brown, fat, disabled, young, old and survivor bodies.
+I support and affirm all bodies, including queer, straight, trans, cis, black/brown, white, fat, thin, disabled, able-bodied, young, old and survivor bodies.

-All parts of you are welcome in my clinic: the parts that may feel resilient, powerful and capable, and those that may feel confused, vulnerable or afraid.
+All parts of you are welcome, including the parts that may feel resilient, powerful and capable, and those that may feel confused, vulnerable or afraid.

 You may have experience of systemic oppression, trauma or neurodivergence that makes you less able to access the benefits of mainstream healthcare.
-I am flexible to your needs as well as to my own – feel free to contact me to discuss them.
+I am flexible to your needs and also to my own – feel free to contact me to discuss.

 Our journey together